 The SEQUENCE function is a useful function in Google Sheets.
 It’s a powerful way to generate numbered lists.

-As arguments, you specify: 1) the number of rows, 2) the number of columns, 3) a start value, and 4) a step size.
+As arguments for the SEQUENCE function, you specify 1) the number of rows, 2) the number of columns, 3) a start value, and 4) a step size.

 Keep this order in mind as you look through the examples below and you’ll soon understand how the function works.